 $3,494–$4,592 Standard full-property subdivision, typical York Region detached home. $749 base + $549/zone · Instant quote8+ zones

 Custom quote Larger lots, estate properties, acreage, multi-zone fronts/backs/sides, fenced sections, drip integration.
-Site visit + design drawings · FreeUse the interactive sprinkler builder to get an instant Tier 1 or Tier 2 number for your property.
-For Tier 3 (8+ zones, country-property acreage, anything more complex than a standard subdivision lot), the calculator switches to a quote-request flow that books a free on-site assessment.
+Site visit + design drawings · FreeUse the 2-minute estimator or the interactive sprinkler builder to get an instant Tier 1 or Tier 2 number for your property.
+For Tier 3 (8+ zones, country-property acreage, anything more complex than a standard subdivision lot), it switches to a quote-request flow that books a free on-site assessment.

 Sample math by zone count